April 10 - 12, 2022 ◦ Baton Rouge, Louisiana

 Awards of Excellence

 Each year we highlight innovation and exemplary service at the Annual Awards of Excellence Banquet.
-This year’s awards ceremony took place on Monday evening, April 11, 2022, where we celebrated programs and individuals doing incredible work in their communities.
-This celebratory event included dinner (included in your conference registration) and an awards ceremony to honor our dedicated advocates, judges, board members and staff.
+This year’s awards ceremony will take place on Sunday evening, May 7, 2023 where we celebrate programs and individuals doing incredible work in their communities.
+This celebratory event includes dinner (included in your conference registration) and an awards ceremony to honor our dedicated advocates, judges, board members and staff.
+If your CASA program has someone you would like to nominate, please email Louisiana CASA at admin@louisianacasa.org.

 Sarah Ghere, Advocate of the Year